Words by Meritxell Rosell

-In an age when the virtual world is becoming so prominent in our lives, especially in western cultures, where for example, less and less activities and jobs involve any physical activity (like agriculture or manufacturing), it’s particularly interesting to see work that focuses on the mechanical and physical.
-Cod.Act are one of the most renowned names working in new media and kinetic art nowadays and their works include performances and complex interactive installations.
+In an age when the virtual world is becoming so prominent in our lives, especially in Western cultures, where for example, fewer and fewer activities and jobs involve any physical activity (like agriculture or manufacturing), it’s particularly interesting to see work that focuses on the mechanical and physical.
+Cod.Act are one of the most renowned names working in new media and kinetic art nowadays with works including performances and complex interactive installations.

 Cod.Act, with their utterly elegant and mesmerising productions, aim to challenge the audience with a reflection on the interactions between sound, movement and their driving forces.

-What are your aims as a sound artist working in between technology and art?
+What are your aims as a sound artist working between technology and art?

 After my training as a jazz musician, I became interested in sound and electroacoustic music.
-I’ve always had an acute curiosity for sound phenomena, the why behind sound and acoustic phenomena.
-Thus I’ve specialised in sound synthesis, and especially synthesis based on sound analysis.
+I’ve always had an acute curiosity for sound phenomena, and the why behind sound and acoustic phenomena.
+Thus I’ve specialised in sound synthesis and especially synthesis based on sound analysis.

-This lead to us to create interactive systems that generate sound, where the synthesis can be controlled at each step.
-The most interesting part in our work is trying to give to our kinetic sculptures a musical or vocal behaviour that is as organic as possible.
-This work constitutes a new stage in our researches (in the researches we pursue my brother and me).
+This led us to create interactive systems that generate sound, where the synthesis can be controlled at each step.
+The most interesting part of our work is trying to give to our kinetic sculptures a musical or vocal behaviour that is as organic as possible.
+This work constitutes a new stage in our research.
 It’s the result of new investigations, each within his domain, on plastic and sound organicity.

 For Nyloïd, in which you explore organic mechanical complex movements, you carried out a lot of research (materials, kinetic energies, sound).
 What are the biggest challenges you face in the development of your projects?

-Our biggest challenge is trying to fuse both aspects, sound and movement, to find a relationship between these two aspects, and at the same time, in a substractive approach, to reach a simplicity and radicalism in our expression.
+Our biggest challenge is trying to fuse both aspects, sound and movement, to find a relationship between these two aspects, and at the same time, in a subtractive approach, to reach simplicity and radicalism in our expression.

 Solitude or loneliness, how do you spend your time alone?

-It works well because since the beginning we’ve always had the same tastes and the same way of seeing thing, the same artistic language and expression.
+It works well because since the beginning we’ve always had the same tastes and the same way of seeing things, the same artistic language and expression.

 What is your chief enemy of creativity?

-To my mind, the worst enemies of creativity are fear of changes, conformity and fear of criticism.
+To my mind, the worst enemies of creativity are fear of change, conformity and fear of criticism.

 You couldn’t live without…